-Settlement Background FRA requirement Stoke Lyne Godington Fringford These sites fall within the jurisdiction of the Internal Drainage Board.
-The council expects a FRA for any proposed development within the Internal Drainage Board Area.
-The level of FRA required should be agreed with the IDB.
-Upper Heyford Geology of porous shale leading to potential land drainage issues.
-A level 2 FRA to include details of land drainage infrastructure should be included.
-Arncott Blcakthorn Charlton on Otmoor Caulcott Located on low lying impervious ground, there may be limited land drainage and a presumption against the use of soak aways unless there is justification through robust design.
-A level 2 FRA to include details of land drainage infrastructure should be included.
-Mollington There is considerable spring activity in Mollington.
+Settlement Background FRA requirement Stoke Lyne These sites fall within the jurisdiction of the The level of FRA required should be Godington Internal Drainage Board.
+The council expects a agreed with the IDB.
+Fringford FRA for any proposed development within the Internal Drainage Board Area.
+Upper Geology of porous shale leading to potential land A level 2 FRA to include details of Heyford drainage issues. land drainage infrastructure should be included.
+Arncott Located on low lying impervious ground, there A level 2 FRA to include details of Blcakthorn may be limited land drainage and a presumption land drainage infrastructure should be Charlton on against the use of soak aways unless there is included.
+Otmoor justification through robust design.
+Caulcott Mollington There is considerable spring activity in Mollington.
 A level 2 FRA to include details assessment of how springs could affect the development or how the development could impact on spring activity is required.